Toparvion/toparvion.pro/README.md

 The building facilities and hosting are provided by rich and convenient [Netlify](https://www.netlify.com/) platform.

-The domain is registered in [RuCenter](https://www.nic.ru/) registrar.
+The domain is registered at [RuCenter](https://www.nic.ru/) registrar.

 ## Feedback